 Land trusts are typically backed by wealthy, politically–connected owners who retain their own homes – often elaborate, expansive estates – while pursuing land preservation in order to keep or move other people out of their view, out of their sight and off land that the elite has decided to preserve.

-The biggest land trusts in Maine are The Nature Conservancy (TNC) – an international corporation – and the state corporate Maine Coast Heritage Trust (MCHT) together with its assorted satellites.
+The biggest land trusts in Maine are The Nature Conservancy (TNC) – an international non-profit corporation – and the state non-profit corporation Maine Coast Heritage Trust (MCHT) together with its assorted satellites.

 They are often called “NGOs” – “Non Governmental Organizations” that are technically private organizations but which operate along side of and with undue influence over government agencies and public policy.
 NGOs are a way to privately fund and influence public policy and its implementation without public accountability.